sayembin/task_generator/README.md

 #configuration:.
-1.config/config.php set the database configuration and path configuration 2.asset/js/custom.js  set the base url
+ • config/config.php set the database configuration and path configuration
+ • asset/js/custom.js  set the base url
-3.import the sql file into the db
+ • import the sql file into the db

 #Some bugs :.
- 1.No loading gif used for ajax reponse time so after click .
+ • No loading gif used for ajax reponse time so after click .
- 2.User does not validate that means multiple user with same name can be exist.
+ • User does not validate that means multiple user with same name can be exist.
- 3.Enter does not work login or registration time.
+ • Enter does not work login or registration time.
- 4.Only login and registraion method of api are unit tested 5.Not all the db query are sql injection risk free 6.use default bootstrap theme
+ • Only login and registraion method of api are unit tested
+ • Not all the db query are sql injection risk free
+ • use default bootstrap theme

 #Not done:.
-  1.Inline editing
+  •Inline editing

 #Php Library used:.
-  1.Pdo (just for database handleing)
+  •Pdo (just for database handleing)

 #Others:.
-  1 used bootstrap 3 default theme.
+  • used bootstrap 3 default theme.
-  2.all javascript code in custom.js
+  • all javascript code in custom.js

 #How it works:
 	• User	registration with username	and	password